ben-biddington/Signal-Desktop-Development-Guide/how/how-set-up-as-standalone-device-works.md

 # How set up as standalone device works

-In order to get Signal Dekstop running locally, you need to be able to connect it to a phone.
+In order to get Signal Desktop running locally, you need to be able to connect it to a phone.

 When running locally, it does not connect to production so connecting with your real account cannot work.